 The gateway to the Canadian Rockies and the largest city in the province of Alberta, Canada, located in the south of the province, in a region of foothills and high plains, approximately 80 kilometres east of the Canadian Rockies.

 While the oil and gas industry comprise most of the economy, the city has invested a great deal into other areas such as tourism and high-tech manufacturing.
 People visit the city on an annual basis for its many festivals and attractions, as well as the Calgary Stampede.
 The nearby mountain resort towns of Banff, Lake Louise, and Canmore are also becoming increasingly popular with tourists, and are bringing people into Calgary as a result.

 There are two major rivers that run through the city.
 The Bow River is the largest and flows from the west to the south, and the Elbow River flows northwards from the south until it converges with the Bow River near downtown.

-Most importantly it is the access into the Canadian Rocky Mountains, this is the gateway or exit (depending on the direction you choose), I only stayed a short time in Calgary, it was my end of my two week trek from Vancouver through the wild wilderness of western Canada.
+Most importantly it is the access into the Canadian Rocky Mountains, this is the gateway or exit (depending on the direction you choose), I only stayed a short time in Calgary, it was the end of my two-week trek from Vancouver through the wild wilderness of western Canada.